Warcraft Universe Supports

 - Male Gaze: Accuses player of this.Tyrande: I am both a warrior and a priestess.
 It is wise to ogle neither.

-- Ms. Fanservice: Plenty of her skins show She's Got Legs and has an impressive bust to match.
+- Ms. Fanservice: Plenty of her skins show off her legs and she has an impressive bust to match.
+Even just locking her in's gonna to give you a clear side-view of her butt.

 - My Greatest Failure: She still believes that releasing Illidan was a mistake and lets him know that.
 However, that doesn't mean she's happy to see him dead.

-- The Red Mage: She's got a cheap heal that can be upgraded for spammability, a long-range AoE stun that can be upgraded to hit VERY hard and have massive range, and an infinite-range owl that can be upgraded for damage OR utility; overall, she's one of the (if not THE) most versatile heroes in the game.
+- The Red Mage: She's got a cheap heal that can be upgraded for spammability, a long-range AoE stun that can be upgraded to hit very hard and have massive range, and an infinite-range owl that can be upgraded for damage or utility; overall, she's one of the (if not the) most versatile healers in the game.

 - Visible Invisibility: Tyrande's Shadowstalk Heroic grants stealth.
 Of course the opponent is still able to see a "shimmer", a vague distortion, if they are looking carefully.